PyAna/PyAna/README.md

 - From command line type: PyAna.py [shellcode]

 #Dependencies
- -This tool depend on  Unicorn Framework developing by Nguyen Anh Quynh.
+ - This tool depend on  Unicorn Framework developing by Nguyen Anh Quynh.
 Download and install them at http://www.unicorn-engine.org/.
+ - Beside, depend on pefile by Ero Carrera
 #Status
 - Implement in Python using Unicorn binding
 - Emulating  a simple shellcode: calc, UrlDownloadToFile